busstoptaktik/geodesy/comments/000-comment.md

 4. Horizontal grid shift (“NADCON-transformation”).
 5. Vertical grid shift (ellipsoidal-to-orthometric height transformation).

-Of these only the first is fully implemented in RG.
+Of these only the two first are fully implemented in RG.
 The Molodensky transformation has not even been started at, while the remaining parts are in various stages of completion.
 These are **need to do** elements for near future work.

 Also, a number of additional projections are in the pipeline: first and foremost the Mercator projection (used in nautical charts), and the Lambert conformal conic projection (used in aeronautical charts).

 #### Physical geodesy

-Plans for invading the domain of physical geodesy are limited, although the `Ellipsoid` data type will probably very soon be extended with entries for the *International Gravity Formula, 1930* and *The GRS80 gravity formula*.
+Plans for invading the domain of physical geodesy are limited, although the `Ellipsoid` data type will probably very soon be extended with entries for the *International Gravity Formula, 1930* and the *GRS80 gravity formula*.

 #### Coordinate descriptors